MEDEA'S TV TROPES

 Color Motif: Medea's character is often portrayed with a dual-colour motif consisting of pink and white.
 The pink colour is usually associated with her softer and more human side, while the white colour represents her more ethereal and otherworldly qualities.
 This duality is reflected in her outfits, which are mostly white with pink accents.

 Guile Heroine: Big time.
 Medea defeats the bad guys by outwitting them rather than beating them up.
-When the adrenaline's still pumping and the frustration's still high, she'll let loose and unleash a beating that'll make her opponents wish they'd never crossed her, but all of that is after they're defeated.
+But once the fight is over and the adrenaline’s still surging, if she’s pissed off enough, that’s when she'll let loose and unleash a beating that'll make her opponents wish they'd never crossed her, but all of that is after they're defeated.

 When She Smiles: Given the tension and violence that often surrounds Medea, there's something truly refreshing about seeing her drop her guard and flash a genuine smile.
 You know, the kind that lights up her face and doesn't give you the chills of psycho vibes.
 And guess who gets to bask in the warmth of that smile more than anyone else?
 Yep, you guessed it—her cherished V7D peers!